wilvk/pbec/README.md

 ---

-### To build and run tests for Ubuntu 1604 in Docker:
+### To build and run tests under different Linux flavours:

+#### Ubuntu 1604 in Docker:

 `make dockerbuild-ubuntu1604`

+#### Fedora 27

+`make dockerbuild-fedora27`

-This will make the binaries in your host as it uses a mounted volume to the source.
+This will make the binaries in your host as it uses a mounted volume to the source directory.

 ## Other details: